khaledHamidi/portfolio/content/projects/cszoom/index.md

 ---
 title: COUNTER-STRIKE ZOOM
 summary: Custom version of Counter Strike 1.6
-date: 2016-02-01
+date: 2016-03-01
 draft: false
 authors:
   - admin
+categories:
+  - "Software Development"
 tags:
-  - desktop
-  - entertainment
+  - Desktop App
-  - networking
+  - Networking
 ---
  The CS-ZOOM project aims to enhance the classic Counter-Strike experience by introducing a modified version of the game, specifically tailored to improve gameplay and accessibility.
 Leveraging AMX Mod X and the C programming language, this project enables players to enjoy a richer and more immersive gaming environment.